John Earls

 John Earls (born 25 August 1972) is an English music and sports journalist who serves as reviews editor for Classic Pop.
 Earls has been a regular contributor to other music magazines such as the NME, Record Collector, and Planet Sound, which he edited from 2001 until its closure in 2009.
 He is a sporadic football critic for When Saturday Comes.

 Earls' work has also appeared in outlets including Newsweek, The Guardian, Drowned in Sound and the Daily Star.
-For his music criticism, he was named "Best Writer – Specialist" at the 2022 British Society of Magazine Editors (BSME) Talent Awards.
+For his music criticism, Earls has won publishing industry awards from the British Society of Magazine Editors (BSME) and the Professional Publishers Association (PPA).

 Childhood and early career

 Born on 25 August 1972, Earls grew up in Milton Keynes.
 His writings were published by Doctor Who Magazine, and ORACLE's Blue Suede Views music magazine, during his teens.
 Earls started writing professionally following a 1991 work experience placement at football magazine When Saturday Comes, continuing to cover the sport on an infrequent basis as he moved into the realm of entertainment journalism.
 During the 1990s Earls worked as a showbiz reporter for The Sunday People; he left the newspaper in 1999, becoming a teen entertainment writer for Teletext (the successor to ORACLE).